FFPC Main Event – Rules Explained

 Part 3 – Championship Round and Consolation Round Weeks 14-16

 11-Week Regular Season – 11 Weeks is considered a short regular season by some but is necessary to create a perfectly balanced schedule in the FFPC Main Event.
 The 11-week regular season allows for League Playoffs to run in Weeks 12-13 and the Championship Round to run in Weeks 14-16.
 Since this is a H2H format, it only makes sense that all teams play each other one time during the season.
 Therefore, creating a format to extend the 11 week season while maintaining H2H balance is short of impossible.
 In order to counteract this potential issue of the short regular season, we at FFPC have chosen to allow 4 teams make the League Playoffs.
 33% of each league make the playoffs and each of these 4 teams will have an opportunity to win their League Championship as well as advance to the Championship Round.
 As each of the past FFPC seasons have shown, beginning with 2008, this format creates an exciting finish and keeps more teams in the playoff hunt late into the regular season.
-Amazingly, in some leagues, as many as 10 teams where mathematically alive heading into the final week of the regular season (week 11)!
+Amazingly, in some leagues, as many as 10 teams have been mathematically alive heading into the final week of the regular season (week 11)!

 Seeds #1 and #2 Earn Cash Prizes and Automatically Advance to the Championship Round – As just reward for top performance over the 11 week regular season, the #1 and #2 seed from each league will receive two benefits.
 First is that each team will receive a cash prize (explained below) for their regular season performance.
 This is done so that the league playoff series does not overly emphasize one game, yet allows for exciting head-to-head playoff action.
 Second is the top 2 seeds also will automatically get placed into the Championship Round.
 These top 2 seeds will advance regardless of the outcome of their league playoff games.